berilerdogdu/SPIT/README.md

 ### Parameter-fitting

-If you wish to run the parameter-fitting module, please clone this project and follow these steps:
+If you wish to run the parameter-fitting module with GNU Parallel, please clone this project and follow these steps:
 - Navigate into the "parameter_fitting" directory, and generate your 10 DTU simulations by running:
 ```
 sh simulate_exps.sh -i [tx_counts_file] -m [tx2gene_file] -l [pheno_file]